mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_images-and-metadata.md

 *  Open the terminal
 *  Change directories from your home directory to `fmriLab` with the command: `cd fmriLab`
 *  To download data, copy/paste to the terminal `wget -O ds005.tar.gz https://www.dropbox.com/s/a3xsd5svookh6f9/ds005.tar.gz?dl=0`
-*  Use commands introduced above to see what was downloaded
 *  To unpack the download copy/paste `tar -xvf ds005.tar.gz`
 *  Move yourself into the folder with data by typing `cd ds005`
 <br/>